lynnfaraday/aresmush.com/privacy.md

 For the forseeable future, the AresMUSH technical staff is just Faraday.
 If that ever changes, that will be announced.

+{% note %}
-{% include note.html content="We have no control over what individual AresMUSH games do with information you enter <i>on their game</i>.
+We have no control over what individual AresMUSH games do with information you enter <i>on their game</i>.
 Game staff can see your IP address and all information you type when you connect to their game server.
-We can only guard the information on AresCentral itself." %}
+We can only guard the information on AresCentral itself.
+{% endnote %}